 Check out our map to find your nearest Forestry England tree shop.

-Grown to around three to four feet tall, potted trees may be smaller than your typical Christmas tree but they can literally last a lifetime.
-Once they’ve been the focal point of your living room for the holiday season, potted trees make fantastic patio plants with a little love and care.
+Grown to between three and four feet tall, potted trees may be smaller than your typical Christmas tree but they can literally last a lifetime.
+Once they’ve been the focal point of your living room, potted trees make fantastic patio plants with a little love and care.

-Or, if you have enough garden space, plant your tree to grow and thrive after the holidays – it’ll also help provide food for wildlife like siskins, who love to eat seeds from spruce trees.
+Or, if you have enough garden space, plant your tree to grow and thrive after Christmas – it’ll also help provide food for wildlife like siskins, who love to eat seeds from spruce trees.

 3. Re-use Christmas decorations and avoid single-use ornaments

-For many, unboxing and dusting off Christmas decorations marks the start of the holiday season.
+For many, unboxing and dusting off Christmas decorations marks the start of the Christmas period.
 It’s also a great time to get the whole family involved by making your own decorations.

 4. Choose certified Christmas cards and wrapping paper

-A sustainable Christmas doesn’t have to stop at your family’s tree, it’s also about the many trees around the world that have gone into making Christmassy products like wrapping paper, as well as Christmas cards – a whopping 1 billion of which are sold in the UK each year.
+A sustainable Christmas doesn’t have to stop at your family’s tree.
+Many trees around the world go into making Christmassy products like wrapping paper and Christmas cards – a whopping 1 billion of which are sold in the UK each year.

 5. Recycle your tree

-There’s nothing sadder than the sight of a real Christmas tree in a plastic bin bag on the curb, ready to go to landfill after the holidays.
-After the last decoration has been taken down and thoughts of Christmas are a distant memory, visit your local authority website or Recycle Now to find out how to recycle your tree.
+There’s nothing sadder than the sight of a real Christmas tree in a plastic bin bag on the curb, ready to go to landfill once January rolls around.
+After the last decoration has been taken down and thoughts of Christmas are just pleasant memories, visit your local authority website or Recycle Now to find out how to recycle your tree.

-Many local authorities offer a drop-off or curbside tree recycling service, so your tree can be put to good use by being chipped and used locally.
+Many local authorities offer drop-off or curbside tree recycling services, so your tree can be put to good use by being chipped and used locally.

 6. Give the gift of experience